helenajovcic7/AzureHack/Labs/LAB_09_monitoring.md

 1. Navigate to https://azure.microsoft.com/en-us/pricing/calculator/
 1. Sign in to the page
 1. Create a new Estimate
-1. Add all the services we have created, with correct sizes.
+1. Add all the services we have created up until now, with correct sizes.
 Try to remember all different components
 1. Export the cost estimate